How to see what’s taking up space on drive on Windows 11

 WinDirStat check drive space usage

-A tree file structure lets you see which folder takes the most space on the top-left side.
-You can expand and drill down to find the file using the most space on the hard drive.
+A tree file structure lets you see which folder uses the most space on the top-left side.
+You can expand and drill down to find the file that uses the most space on the hard drive.
 And the top-right side displays the file extensions using the most space.

-At the bottom of the page, you will find a graphical view representing each file as a rectangle (the bigger the rectangle, the bigger file).
-The color of each rectangle represents the file type as shown in the extension list.
+At the bottom of the page, you will find a graphical view that represents each file as a rectangle (the larger the rectangle, the larger the file).
+The color of each rectangle indicates the file type, as shown in the extension list.

 Check what files are taking up space with DiskUsage

-Windows 11 also comes with the DiskUsage tool that lets you analyze the drive usage through Command Prompt.
+Windows 11 also comes with the DiskUsage tool, which lets you analyze drive usage through the Command Prompt.

-To see what files are taking the most space with DiskUsage on Windows 11, use these steps:
+To see what files are taking up the most space with DiskUsage on Windows 11, follow these steps:

 1. Open Start.